couchbaselabs/TodoLite-PhoneGap/README.md

 * Currently support for Android is limited by a few minor API compatiblity issues.
 These are probably fixed by the time you are reading this.
 * Redraw flash should be avoided.
 This is especially apparent on long lists.
+* Lists are too wide in portrait mode on iPad

 ## Community